-A link between a Glasgow club and Kenyan runners based in Iten, often referred to the 'Home of Champions', was strengthened this week with the arrival of a second consignment of running clothing in the town.
+A link between a Glasgow club and Kenyan runners based in Iten, known as the 'Home of Champions', was strengthened this week with the arrival of a second consignment of clothing in the town

 The connection was made initially by Glasgow-based coach Colin Thomas, who spends several weeks of the year training up and coming Kenyan athletes in Iten.
 The town is 2,400 metres above sea level and a magnet for runners from around the world during the winter months.

 During his Kenyan visits Colin was struck by the obstacles faced by young athletes who struggled to break out of their impoverished circumstances.
 He compared those local conditions with the lives of people in Scotland and determined to do something to help.

 Back in Glasgow, he teamed up with West End Road Runners, a relatively new club where Colin coaches and also with retailer Migo Sports.
 He found a very willing partner in the young Glasgow club.